lumigo-io/lumigo-CLI/README.md

-  -f, --file=file                      file that contains the JSON payload to send to the function -i, --invocations=invocations        [default: 100] the number of invocations to run for each configuration -n, --functionName=functionName      (required) name of the Lambda function -p, --profile=profile                AWS CLI profile name -r, --region=region                  (required) AWS region, e.g. us-east-1 -s, --strategy=cost|speed|balanced   (required) what to powertune the function for - "cost", "speed" or "balanced"
+  -f, --file=file                      file that contains the JSON payload to send to the function -i, --invocations=invocations        [default: 100] the number of invocations to run for each configuration -n, --functionName=functionName      (required) name of the Lambda function -o, --outputFile=outputFile          output file for the powertune SAR response -p, --profile=profile                AWS CLI profile name -r, --region=region                  (required) AWS region, e.g. us-east-1 -s, --strategy=cost|speed|balanced   (required) what to powertune the function for - "cost", "speed" or "balanced"